-We were both minority women in ministry who in seminary — one Indian and the other African American.
+We were both minority women in ministry attending seminary together – one Indian and the other African American.
 She had a calming presence of God that gave off a big sister in vibe that I came to rely upon as I continued to try and find my way as an artist and theologian in a field that thought more highly of church-based ministers led by men.
 As a pastor, wife and mother, she was confident and was not intimated by my strong black woman ways.
 She even embraced my eccentric artistic ways and was not put off by my constant theological questioning of God.
 She became one of my greatest cheerleaders, a prayer partner, and a spiritual director.
 But, it was our friendship of equals, of two women standing on behalf of God, that created a bond between us.

 We shared a strong belief in Jesus Christ.
 Her faith was rooted in a conservative evangelicalism that caused people at our radically liberal seminary to whisper behind her back while smiling in her face in a way that only church people can do.
 My faith was borne out of a Christian upbringing in a family led by the pastor of our small rural African Methodist Episcopal Church.
 The AME church was founded by Richard Allen who along with his colleagues were pulled up from their praying knees and thrown out of a white Methodist Church for daring to come down from their balcony position to kneel at God’s altar.
 This legacy of radical liberation theology permeated my being and belief in a way that would later create tension between us.